-Although there is no way to tell what 2021 will bring and beach-side vacations may still not be a realistic option for those looking to take time off, you still deserve to break away from work.
-Even if you’re just traveling to the next town over for a weekend getaway, or you’re planning a staycation at home.
+Although there is no way to tell what 2022 will bring, beach-side vacations may still not be a realistic option for those looking to take time off.
+You still deserve to break away from work whether that means you’re just traveling to the next town over for a weekend getaway or planning a staycation at home.
 If you plan to get away in the coming months, consider these safety tips for traveling during the COVID-19 pandemic.

 Your mental health plays a big role in your overall well-being, so take the time you need to recharge throughout the year.
 Whether that is by taking a half-day every once in a while, taking an extended weekend trip to visit family, or going on a week-long vacation.

 Mark your calendar with days you know you’ll want or need off, and set reminders throughout the year to take your PTO.
 You deserve it!